Family Law FAQ

 Call the police, if you have a true emergency (911).
 Call Child Protective Services at the Department of Social Services to report allegations of child neglect and/or abuse: 410-421-8400.

 Although your situation may seem similar to someone else's, each case has unique elements that may affect the procedure or outcome of the case.

 You, the other parent and the mediator will discuss your custody and/or visitation issues.
 If property mediation was ordered, that will be addressed at your mediation session.
 The mediator will help you and the other parent communicate.
 The mediator will not offer you legal advice or tell you what to do.
 The process is intended to help you and the other parent reach a parenting agreement, or at least begin the discussion of how you will be able to co-parent.
 The court requires parties to submit a parenting plan in any Maryland case that involves the custody of a minor child.
 The Maryland Parenting Plan Instructions and Tool are a great way to help start parties thinking about that discussion.

 If you reach an agreement, the mediator will draft an agreement.
 If the agreement concerns custody and/or visitation, it may be called a Parenting Plan.
 You will have 10 business days to notify the mediator if you object to the agreement.
 If you do not timely object to the agreement, it will be forwarded to the court and may be incorporated into an order.

 The Circuit Court for Anne Arundel County has a strict postponement policy.
-You will need to contact the family law postponement coordinator at: 410-222-1285.
+Click here for more information.

-This court offers a 6 hour workshop to help you and the other party learn how to "co-parent" your children during this time of great change.
+This court offers an on-line 6 hour workshop to help you and the other party learn how to "co-parent" your children during this time of great change.
 The course will also help you prepare for custody and/or visitation mediation.
-Click here fore more information on Parent Education.
+Click here for more information on Parent Education.